RalphMao/Docker-for-Researcher/readme.md

 bash setup.sh
 ```
 ### Configure directory mapping
 The mapping configuration file is under `~/.docker/dockpath`.
-All configured source paths in host machine will be mapped and mounted in every docker container created by DfR.
+By default, DfR will map your home directory into all created containers.
+You may also add other mapped directories in the dockpath file.

 ## Basic Usage
-### Create your first DfR container
+### Create a container and run command
 Suppose you have a code under development at `~/experiment/test.py`.
 On the host machine, it runs with Python-3.5 by `python3 experiment/test.py /test-data`.
 Now you would like to test it with Python-3.9 inside a docker container, as installing Python-3.9 may be cumbersome or conflicting on the host.
 First pull a python-3.9 image.
 ```